cosmos/ibc-go/docs/docs/02-apps/01-transfer/08-authorizations.md

 - an `AllowList` list that specifies the list of addresses that are allowed to receive funds.
 If this list is empty, then all addresses are allowed to receive funds from the `TransferAuthorization`.

-- an `AllowPacketData` list that specifies the list of memo packet data keys that are allowed to send the packet.
+- an `AllowedPacketData` list that specifies the list of memo packet data keys that are allowed to send the packet.
 If this list is empty, then only an empty memo is allowed (a `memo` field with non-empty content will be denied).
 If this list includes a single element equal to `"*"`, then any content in `memo` field will be allowed.

 Setting a `TransferAuthorization` is expected to fail if: